Student enrolments in Independent schools have been growing consistently over decades. The growth in enrolments reflects the health of the sector.

 Much of this growth is in low-fee schools serving disadvantaged communities.

-In 2022, around 17,752 Indigenous students were enrolled in Independent schools.
-Many of these students attended one of the 41 Indigenous student Independent schools, which are mostly located in remote areas.
-In 2022, Indigenous students represented 2.6 per cent of the Independent school student population.
-Over the past decade, the Independent sector has increased Indigenous enrolments by 5.8 per cent annually, higher than the Indigenous student population increase of 3.8 per cent.
+In 2023, around 19,299 Indigenous students were enrolled in Independent schools.
+Many of these students attended one of the 45 Majority Indigenous student Independent schools, which are mostly located in remote areas.
+In 2023, Indigenous students represented 2.7 per cent of the Independent school student population.
+Over the past decade, the Independent sector has increased Indigenous enrolments by 6.1 per cent annually, higher than the Indigenous student population increase of 3.3 per cent.

 Enrolments of Aboriginal and Torres Strait Islander students in Independent schools have grown at an average annual rate of over 6 per cent per cent per year over the last two decades.